TugaAhmed/TugaAhmed.github.io/_pages/about.md

   - /about.html
 ---

-Tuga Yousif is a Sudanese MSc student in Computer Engineering with a strong passion for computational neuroscience and AI.
+Tuga Yousif is a Sudanese MSc student in Computer Engineering.
 Her research interests lie at the intersection of machine learning and neuroscience.
-She is particularly interested in exploring how mathematical models and machine learning techniques can be used to understand the brain, and how insights gained from neuroscience can be applied to develop more adaptive and intelligent systems.
 After earning her bachelor’s degree in Software Engineering, she worked in the software development industry for over five years as a Python/ERP developer.
 Currently, she is pursuing her master’s degree in Computer Engineering.
-For her thesis, she is working on assessing cognitive load in virtual reality (VR) cognitive training games using machine learning, under the supervision of Prof. Abdullah Bulbul.
+For her thesis, she is working with Prof. Abdullah Bulbul on assessing cognitive load in virtual reality (VR) cognitive training games using machine learning

 <!-- A data-driven personal website